yum13241/xbox-oc-kmod/README.md

 ## Building

-Use `make` to build wmo_oc.ko and `sudo insmod wmo_oc.ko` to load the module into the running kernel.
+Use `make` to build wmo_oc.ko and `sudo insmod xbox_oc.ko` to load the module into the running kernel.

-If you want to unload the module (revert the increased polling rate) use `sudo rmmod wmo_oc.ko`.
+If you want to unload the module (revert the increased polling rate) use `sudo rmmod xbox_oc.ko`.
 You can also use `make clean` to clean up any files created by `make`.

 If you get an error saying "building multiple external modules is not supported" it's because you have a space somewhere in the path to the gcadapter-oc-kmod directory.

-GNU Make can't handle spaces in filenames so move the directory to a path without spaces (example: `/home/falco/My Games/wmo-oc-kmod` -> `/home/falco/wmo-oc-kmod`).
+GNU Make can't handle spaces in filenames so move the directory to a path without spaces (example: `/home/falco/My Games/xbox-oc-kmod` -> `/home/falco/xbox-oc-kmod`).

 ## Installing